-The following new rule contains the requirements and accompanying estimated costs to licensed child care centers:
+The following new rule contains the existing requirements and accompanying estimated costs to licensed child care homes.

-5101:2-12-09 - Licensed child care centers are required to submit fingerprints for staff to undergo a BCI and FBI check.
+5101:2-13-09 - Licensed family child care providers are required to submit fingerprints for themselves, adult residents of the home and staff to undergo a BCI and FBI check.
 The average costs for a BCI is \$32.00 and the average cost for a FBI check is \$34.00.
-Costs will vary depending on the number of staff a program employs.
-Changes to the background check process will save money for those individuals that change programs because an individual will not have to get new checks if they switch child care providers, the checks will move with the individual.
+Costs will vary depending on the number of people in the home and staff a provider employs.
+Changes to the background check process will save money for individuals that switch child care providers/centers as the checks will move with the individual.